This guide has been updated for Fellowship’s Season 3.

 Higher item level is king, having greater effect on your damage and survivability than any secondary stat will on its own.

-Expertise increases all damage by a flat percent.
+- Expertise increases all damage by a flat percent.
 Crit is calculated after the extra damage from Expertise is added, meaning that more Expertise will mean higher Crit damage.
-Expertise is tied with Haste as our second priority for secondary stats in this build.
+Expertise is tied with Critical Strike as our second priority for secondary stats in this build.

 It’s worth noting that secondary stats on gear have diminishing returns.
-While Crit and Expertise are our best stats, the diminishing returns make it less efficient to stack only Crit and Expertise.
+While Spirit is our best secondary stat, diminishing returns make it less efficient to stack only these stats.
 Keeping this in mind, we should look to spread our secondary stats out.

 Set Bonuses